VitorX/RedisTokenCache/README.md

 # RedisTokenCache
-Sample showing use of Redis cache as ADAL token cache
+Sample showing use of Redis cache as ADAL token cache.

+This is sample code only.
+Not intended for production use.